 Effect of Trade Protectionism

-Trade Protectionism are regarded as government intervention since it is a government that directly control over its borders and the flow of goods, products and commodities in and out of a country.
-There are numerous reasons why a nation would adopt a trade protectionist policy as it has certain long and short-term effects on a nation’s macro-economy and often the global economy.
+Trade Protectionism is regarded as government intervention since it is a government that directly control over its borders and the flow of goods, products, and commodities in and out of a country.
+There are numerous reasons why a nation would adopt a trade protectionist policy as it has certain long and short-term effects on a nation’s macroeconomy and often the global economy.
 These effects include:-

 - Consumers Limited choice